WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

       1. Let `variants` be the result of parsing the first element of `responses` as the value of the `Variants` HTTP header field (Section 2 of {{!I-D.ietf-httpbis-variants}}).
 If this fails, return an error.
       1. Let `variantKeys` be the Cartesian product of the lists of available-values for each variant-axis in lexicographic (row-major) order.
+See the examples above.
       1. If the length of `responses` is not `2 * len(variantKeys) + 1`, return
          an error.
       1. Set `requests`\[`parsedUrl`] to a map from `variantKeys`\[`i`] to the